alco/commando/README.md

 * customizable help and usage formatting options
 * execute --version and --help actions as soon as they are encountered
 * allow passing the help string through a filter (like Mix.shell.info)
-* it would be nice to assign actions to the commands outside of the declarative CLI definition

 * REFACTOR ALL THE THINGS!!!